FSR record 2014/15

 - The National College for Teaching and Leadership (NCTL) grants should be included under this Head.
 ITT Training Bursaries should not be included under this Head (see paragraph 4 below).

 - Funding from the Joint Information Systems Committee (JISC) should be included under this Head, regardless of the location of the higher education provider (HEP).

 - Student support funding; Access to Learning Fund and transitional fee waiver payments should not be included in the Income and expenditure account.
 Funding council grants to reimburse salary payments to PGCE (Post compulsory education) students and ITT Training Bursaries should be treated as student support.

 - Higher education providers (HEPs) in England - Note that the government element of the National Scholarship Programme (NSP) will be accounted for on a principal basis by HEPs, and therefore will be included as Funding Council grant in the Income and expenditure account, in both the published accounts and in the FSR.
-This guidance replaces the previous statement issued in Circular 12/01 June.

 - Should contain the total grant (or main and associated grants) for teaching, including widening participation and tuition fee compensation, as shown in the annual grant letter or additional grant letter from the funding councils.

 - Funding will be offered to eligible higher education entrants from low-income backgrounds through the National Scholarship Programme (NSP); the decision to offer this will be made on a principal basis by individual universities and colleges.